Car insurance no-claims bonus explained

 Some insurers may provide your proof of no claims in the car insurance renewal letter they send you.
 If it's not there, you can call your insurer and ask them to send it.

-Does NCB apply to work vehicles?
+Does no-claims bonus apply to work vehicles?

-How to transfer your company car NCB
+How do I transfer my company car NCB?

-Usually, when changing insurers, you need proof of any NCB you’ve built up from your last provider.
+Usually, when changing insurers, you’ll need proof of any NCB you’ve built up from your last provider.